 Edwards, George and Stephen Wayne, Presidential Leadership: Politics and Policy Making, 9th ed.
 Wadsworth, 2014.

-This is a web enhanced course that includes the exploration of a number of relevant websites.
+This is a web enhanced course with a few articles on Joule.

 READINGS AND/OR ASSIGNMENTS TO BE DONE PRIOR TO THE FIRST CLASS:

 Edwards/Wayne, Presidential Leadership, Ch.
 1 and pages 214-225.